tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ...
 {% endhighlight %}

 If you're unfamiliar with classes, think of them as a *data type* of your own definition and design.
-There are a number of data types with which you are already familiar, such as `float`, `int`, or `String`.
+There are a number of data types with which you should already be familiar, such as `float`, `int`, or `String`.
 With this new class, you've created your own `Vector` data type, which allows you to declare your gravity and wind vectors:

 {% highlight js %}
 #pragma strict